cs1302uga/cs1302-ce14/README.md

    ```

 ### Exercise Steps

-1. Examine the static `checkNull` method in the `cs1302.Utility`
-   class.

-   1. What is the minimum number of parameters that can be used
-      when invoking this method?
-      Provide an example.
-   1. What kind of references are allowed for the variadic
-      parameter of this method?
-      List two two or three examples.

 1. Create and checkout a branch called `genericize` to perform
    the work related to this checkpoint.
 You can do this using
    the following command: